Adam-Collier/portfolio-site/content/snippets/css.md

 ### Using revert instead of underline

-When setting `text-decoration: none` on an element if, on hover, we want it to show we can use revert instead of underline to make it show.
-By using revert we are just telling the browser to undo our declared styles and revert back to the original.
+Say we have created a link with `text-decoration: none` and we want the underline to show on hover, instead of explicitly saying `text-decoration: underline` we can use `revert` so it falls back to the original "state".

 ```css
 a {